bizazin/bizazin/README.md

 # 🧑‍🦱 About me:
 👋 Hello!
 I am Egor Babaev.

 I am a Unity Developer and a student at V. N. Karazin National University.
-I've had the privilege of working at Realis Network as a Unity developer for a year (founder [Telegram](https://t.me/exLead) and [LinkedIn](https://www.linkedin.com/in/sergey-zasorin-1a2516152/)).
+I've had the privilege of working at Realis Network as a Unity developer for a year (founder's Telegram: @exLead).
 My primary interests lie in game development, mathematics, and blockchain. 👀

 Over the course of my journey, I've honed a diverse set of skills, including: